echox-js/echox/README.md

 ## Component Mounting

-A component is a piece of UI (user interface) that has its own logic and appearance which can be defined by [EchoX.component](#echox-component)
+A component is a piece of UI (user interface) that has its own logic and appearance which can be defined by [EchoX.component](#echox-component):

 ```js
 const HelloWorld = EchoX.component(html.h1()("hello World"));